rancher/rancher-docs/versioned_docs/version-2.6/reference-guides/single-node-rancher-in-docker/http-proxy-configuration.md

 You can now provision node driver clusters from an air-gapped cluster configured to use a proxy for outbound connections.

-In addition to setting the default rules for a proxy server as shown above, you will need to add additional rules, shown below, to provision node driver clusters from a proxied Rancher environment.
+In addition to setting the default rules for a proxy server as shown above, you must also add the following rules to provision node driver clusters from a proxied Rancher environment:

 You will configure your filepath according to your setup, e.g., `/etc/apt/apt.conf.d/proxy.conf`: